orbiting/crowdfunding-frontend/README.md

     + adapt or remove the following
         - `legal/*`, `updates/*` (see `components/Stats/Story.js`), `crew.js` (see `lib/team.js`), `en.js`, `manifest.js`, `media.js`, `vote.js`
 - Adapt the header and footer in `components/Frame` for your pages. `menuItems` in `Header.js`, the whole component in `Footer.js` and `PureFooter.js` and `Meta.js` for the default page title
-- Write your own structure texts in `lib/translations.json`, can be done comfortably be forking this [gsheets](https://docs.google.com/spreadsheets/d/1OHoiENwJH-tqf9yXfXHOevAn17daO_CvB21Rym-oiqk) and adapting the `translations` task in `package.json`
+- Write your own structure texts in `lib/translations.json`, can be done comfortably by forking this [gsheets](https://docs.google.com/spreadsheets/d/1OHoiENwJH-tqf9yXfXHOevAn17daO_CvB21Rym-oiqk) and adapting the `translations` task in `package.json`
 - Adapt the `static` folder
     + add your own social media images and favicons
     + purge our photos and assets like subtitles and fonts